 - Is not either the father or the mother of the person

 At least one of the Godparents/Sponsors must be an active, registered parishioner in good standing with a parish.
 Given the functions and role a Godparent/Sponsor exercises, a non-Catholic Christian cannot be admitted as a Godparent/Sponsor; however, he or she can be a witness.
 A non-Christian cannot serve in this latter capacity, but is welcome to be present at the ceremony.

 Note that the Catholic seeking to be admitted as a Godparent/Sponsor must "live a life of faith which befits the role to be undertaken."
 This phraseology means that the candidate for Godparent/Sponsor:

 - Sincerely believes and strives to put into practice the Word of God as taught by the Catholic Church;

 - Regularly takes part in the Mass on Sundays and Holy Days of Obligation.

-- Those Catholics who are not actively affiliated with a worshiping community,
+- Those Catholics who are not actively affiliated with a worshiping community, or

-- Those Catholics who are invalidly married, as for example, before a Justice of the Peace, or without proper dispensation, before a minister of a Protestant church or before a rabbi,
+- Those Catholics who are invalidly married, as for example, before a Justice of the Peace, or without proper dispensation, before a minister of a Protestant church or before a rabbi, or

 Godparents/Sponsors from other parishes must bring Sponsor letters stating that they are active registered parishioners in good standing of that parish.